msteinert/bongo/README.md

   auto [ctx, cancel] = bongo::context::with_cancel(bongo::context::background());
   bongo::chan<int> dst;

-  // This thread generates integers and sends them to the returned channel.
+  // This thread generates integers and sends them to a channel.
+The main thread
-  // The main thread needs to cancel the context once it is done consuming
+  // needs to cancel the context once it is done consuming generated integers so
-  // generated integers so the thread will exit. std::thread t{[&](std::shared_ptr<bongo::context> ctx) {
+  // the thread will exit.
+  std::thread t{[&](std::shared_ptr<bongo::context> ctx) {
     auto n = 1;
     while (true) {